 In August 2002, Canada banned the sale of kava products.
 This is due to its risk of

 liver problems.
 The FDA says that people who have liver disease or liver problems

-Women who are pregnant or breastfeeding shouldn’t use kava.
+People who are pregnant or breastfeeding shouldn’t use kava.
 People with depression

 It may make you drowsy.
-It may also keep you from being able to drive a car safely.
+It may keep you from being able to drive a car safely.

 Kava may increase the effects of central nervous system medicines.
 These include depressants